 While that is an achievement, continuing progress for poor people is far from assured.
 Inequalities in access to key resources threaten to stall growth and poverty reduction in many places.
 The world’s poorest have made only a small absolute gain over those 30 years.
 We have seen rising absolute gaps between rich and poor.
 Progress has been slow against relative poverty, judged by the standards of the country and time one lives in.
 And a great many people in the world’s emerging middle class remain vulnerable to falling back into poverty.

 Much progress has been made in measuring global poverty.
-However, there are a number of challenges that need to be addressed if the measures are to stay reliable and relevant, including:
+However, there are still a number of challenges that need to be addressed if the measures are to stay reliable and relevant, including:

 (i) Allowing for social effects on welfare, recognizing that relative deprivation matters to welfare and that there are costs of social inclusion in richer societies;